 Services

 Organic residue analysis is needed for establishing the contents of cooking, processing, serving, and storage vessels and the substances processed with various tools.
-This analysis will be carried out by Prof. C. Spiteri (Department of ???
-University of Tübingen).
+This analysis will be carried out by Prof. C. Spiteri (Institute of Prehistory, Early History and Medieval Archaeology, University of Tübingen).

 We request funding for

 80 organic residue samples (at 250 NIS/sample) to encompass the full range of vessels and tools and cover as many archaeological contexts as possible.

-Additionally, ancient wood remains analysis will be carried out by Dr. A. Arranz Otaegui (Department of ???
-University of Copenhagen) for all samples retrieved from undisturbed loci, providing a coherent image of the use of trees, for construction and as a food source (fruit trees).
+Additionally, ancient wood remains analysis will be carried out by Dr. A. Arranz Otaegui (Department of Cross-Cultural and Regional Studies, University of Copenhagen) for all samples retrieved from undisturbed loci, providing a coherent image of the use of trees for construction and as a food source (fruit trees).

-Proteomic analysis (dental calculus) will be carried out by ?????????? (????) in order to extract direct evidence for consumed food.
+Proteomic analysis (dental calculus) will be carried out by ?????????? (????) to extract direct evidence for consumed food.

-Stable isotopic (Oxygen and Carbon) analysis of botanical, human, shell, and faunal remains will be conducted by Dr. C. Pickard and Dr. R. Bendrey (U. of Edinburgh).
+Stable isotopic (Oxygen and Carbon) analysis of botanical, human, shell and faunal remains will be conducted by Dr. C. Pickard and Dr. R. Bendrey (University of Edinburgh).

-We seek funding for these analyses in order to gauge the intensity of various economic and environmental parameters.
+We seek funding for these analyses to gauge the intensity of various economic and environmental parameters.
 These include estimating variations in production, water availability, and manuring, testing if animals were herded across large distances, had access to different water sources, occupied different elevations, and consumed varying ratios of C3/C4 plant biomass in their diet, and determining whether and how these features changed with time.

 We request funding for

 240 isotope samples (at 200 NIS/sample) to cover the full range of plants and animals, the site’s various phases, and structures.

-An ancient animal DNA study will be conducted by Prof. G. Kahila Bar-Gal (Laboratory of Molecular Evolution, Koret School of Veterinary Medicine, The Hebrew University of Jerusalem) in order to analyze genetic variations in heard animals and dogs.
+An ancient animal DNA study will be conducted by Prof. G. Kahila Bar-Gal (Laboratory of Molecular Evolution, Koret School of Veterinary Medicine, The Hebrew University of Jerusalem) to analyze genetic variations in herd animals and dogs.

 Ancient human DNA will be extracted from sediments and human bones to establish genetic links within the Tel Tsaf community and other communities, both close and far.
-The analysis will be handled by Dr. V. Slone at the Departments of Anatomy and Anthropology and Human Molecular Genetics and Biochemistry, Tel Aviv University.
+Dr. V. Slone of the Departments of Anatomy and Anthropology and Human Molecular Genetics and Biochemistry, Tel Aviv University, will conduct the analyses.

 A parasitological study will be conducted by Prof. A. Perri (Department of Anthropology, University of Nevada, Las Vegas), attempting to detect the impact of possible changes and variations in the diet on human health.

-In order to substantiate a robust chronological framework that can establish both sequential and synchronic temporal relations, we request funding for
+To substantiate a robust chronological framework that can establish both sequential and synchronic temporal relations, we request funding for

 40 radiocarbon assays (at 1400 NIS/sample).

 These assays will derive from short-lived samples from secure contexts.

-The archaeomalacological analysis will be conducted by Dr. I. Ktalav of the Zinman Institute.
-This analysis will allow us to explore whether shellfish were used for food and better understand the Jordan River’s ecology and the environmental conditions.
+The archaeomalacological analysis will be conducted by Dr. I. Ktalav of the Zinman Institute, Haifa University.
+This analysis will allow us to explore whether shellfish were used for food and better understand the Jordan River’s ecology and environmental conditions.
 We allocate funds for her for the four years of the project.

-Funding for geochemical analyses of representative artefacts (e.g., vessels, food processing tools) will conduct by Dr. Y. Weiss of the Hebrew University in Jerusalem and it is requested for the duration of the study in order to determine the geological provenience of various food-related and other objects (with special emphasis on non-local raw materials and artefacts).
-Artefact documentation are requested for facilitating line drawings, graphic design services, photogrammetry, and 3D scans of figurines, flint items, pottery vessels, bone tools, and ground stone implements.
+For geochemical analyses of representative artifacts (e.g., vessels, food processing tools) conducted by Dr. Y. Weiss of the Hebrew University in Jerusalem, funding is requested for the duration of the study to determine the geological provenience of various food-related and other objects (with particular emphasis on non-local raw materials and artifacts).

+Funding for artifact documentation is requested to facilitate line drawings, graphic design services, photogrammetry, and 3D scans of figurines, flint items, pottery vessels, bone tools, and ground stone implements.

 Other expenses